 This skillet’s helper handle is a godsend, as it helps you easily maneuver the weight.
 Use it when serving, handwashing, and slipping the pan in (or out of) the oven or dishwasher.

 Finally, Le Creuset offers this skillet in nine vibrant color options to match your kitchen.
 And they cover you with a lifetime warranty, of course.

 Eggs will stick to your non-stick pan if: You didn’t fully preheat your pan, and it’s too cool.
 Or, the pan is too hot and fuses the egg to the surface.
 To check if your pan is at the right temperature, place it over medium heat and use the water drop test method:

-Add a few drops of water to the pan – the water dances around when the pan’s ready.
+Add a few drops of water to the pan – the water should ball up and roll around when the pan’s ready.
 Once it is, add oil (if desired), then your food.

 No, olive oil will not ruin non-stick pans, nor will any cooking oil by itself.
 The problem stems from cooking at temperatures past olive oil’s smoke point.
 Going too hot can ruin the oil and create a sticky mess on your non-stick pan.

 To prevent that, cook at low to medium temperatures or use a higher smoke point oil like vegetable or avocado oil.